top of page

 hunt fish falls backpacking

-Below is a document that will help you through the joining process for Troop 58 and provide you some of the basics about Troop 58 and Scouts BSA.
-The Troop 58 Recruitment FAQ will give you all the information about Troop 58 and highlight how we operate, key words that you will hear and a brief overview of Scouts BSA.
-The Eaglet Program Overview is below, it is great to keep this document close by for content and schedules.
+The documents below will help you through the process of joining Troop 58 and provide you some of the basics about the troop and Scouts BSA.
+The Troop 58 FAQ highlights more details about Troop 58 and lays out how we operate, key words that you will hear and a brief overview of Scouting in general.
+The Eaglet Program Overview below outlines the content and schedule for the next couple months.

 If you follow the steps below, it will help you through the process and will help us get you involved with the troop.
 After all the steps below are complete, your scout will be transferred to the troop automatically.
 No action needed by you if all the steps below are completed.